Bhumipat001/FIBO-Academy-2025/README.md

 Right now, the project is the prototype simulate some of the features that could have in the robot.

 ## What does the program do?
-Program is to sense the human and interact by base on conditions.
+Program is to __sense the human and interact by base on conditions__.

 The file contains 2 devices program:
 - ESP32 (WROOM)